 Follow the directions!
-The TMDSAS site includes specific instructions (Application Handbook).
-Follow them.
+The TMDSAS site includes an Application Handbook.
+Use it.

 Allow sufficient time to complete the application.
 The application contains >50 questions.
 Most students underestimate the time required to complete it.
 Start early!

 Ensure accuracy.
 Make sure the information you submit is complete and accurate!
 Discrepancies or incomplete data are noticed, and give the impression that you are being dishonest.
 Incomplete information will prevent your application's transmission to schools.